vineelpolavarapu/Ticket-Priority-System/README.md

 ## Author
 Vineel Kumar Polavarapu

-If you have any queriesy you can find me on:
+If you have any questions or suggestions, feel free to reach out!:
 - Linkedin : www.linkedin.com/in/vineelkumarpolavarapu